maximbilan/Quizlet-iOS/README.md

 - (void)unmarkUserSetAsFavoriteBySetId:(NSString *)setId success:(void (^)(id responseObject))success failure:(void (^)(NSError *error))failure;
 </pre>

-Unfortunately, method loadImageFromURL is not working correctly.
+Unfortunately, the method loadImageFromURL is not working correctly.
 And for now I can't contact Quizlet API's developers for solving this issue.
 I hope in the future I can fix the issue.<br>
 <br>
 Also I've plans for revising iOS interface example, and iPad version.<br>
 <br>